cogment/cogment-doc/src/cogment/cogment-low-level-api-guide/grpc.md

 #### `SendMessage()`

-Used to asynchronously send data to other actors (or the environment) in the same trial as current actor.
+Used for the current actor to asynchronously send data to other actors (or the environment) in the same trial.

 Metadata: